qihongl/nnsrm-neurips18/README.md

 - Here's a <a href="https://qihongl.github.io/nnsrm-NeurIPS18.html">5 mins version of that paper</a>.

-- Here's a <a href="https://github.com/qihongl/demo-nnalign">tutorial</a> that describe the minimal analysis pipeline.
-I'm working on converting this to a jupyter binder or something interactive...
+- Here's a <a href="https://colab.research.google.com/github/qihongl/demo-nnalign/blob/master/demo-nnalign.ipynb">google colab tutorial</a> that describes the minimal analysis pipeline.
+And here's its <a href="https://github.com/qihongl/demo-nnalign">repo</a>.

 ### Doc: